-Looking at the Aeroplan Reward Chart, 20,000 Aeroplan miles gives you lots of travel possibilities, such as a one-way North America long-haul flight or a round-trip North America short-haul flight, both in economy class.
+Looking at the Aeroplan Reward Chart, 20,000 Aeroplan miles gives you lots of travel possibilities.
+Here are a few redemptions that come to mind:

 You can also use the 20,000 Aeroplan miles towards a larger redemption, such as an Aeroplan Mini-RTW starting at 75,000 miles in economy class or 150,000 miles in business class.

-Supplementary cards can be added to your account and can benefit from the first-year annual fee waiver as well.
+Supplementary cards can be added to your account, and the first two supplementary cards can benefit from the first-year annual fee waiver as well.
 After the first year, they’ll be subject to a fee of $49 per card.

 The TD Aeroplan Visa Infinite offers you 1.5 Aeroplan miles per dollar spent on travel and gas purchases.
 Meanwhile, you’ll earn 1 Aeroplan mile per dollar spent on all other purchases.

 Similar to the TD Aeroplan Visa Infinite, the earning rates on this card aren’t much to write home about.
 The 1.5x bonus category for travel and gas purchases is outstripped by the American Express Gold Rewards Card, which offers 2 Amex MR points per dollar spent on the same purchases.

 Since Amex MR points can be transferred to Aeroplan at a 1:1 ratio, the 1.5x multiplier on the TD Aeroplan Visa Business Card is pretty inferior and you’d be better off using the Gold Rewards Card instead.